ibraimgul/Weyl-Hysteresis-Model/README.md

 ## 📂 Repository Structure

-* `analyze.py`: Python script for numerical verification of the propagator limits and offset calculations.
+* `analyze.py`: Python script for verification of Lifshitz scaling parameters, BF stability bounds, and tunneling time consistency.
 * `SPARC_Q2.csv`: Processed dataset of 140 galaxies used in the MCMC fit.
-* [cite_start]`main.tex`: LaTeX source code of the manuscript[cite: 142].
+* `main.tex`: Source code of the manuscript (RevTeX 4.2).
 * `figures/`: High-resolution plots used in the paper.

 ---

 ## 🛠 Usage

-To reproduce the numerical checks:
+To reproduce the theoretical consistency checks:

 ```bash
 # Clone the repository